Solely Specialized on (Your)Lymphatic Care.

-Welcome Chloe Peyton, MOTR/L CLT
+Welcome Chloe Peyton, MOTR/L CLT!

 RoM Edema Center is pleased to welcome Chloe Peyton, OTR/L CLT to our team as our medical director.